-White Chocolate Dipped Oreo Flowers are the perfect way to get in the mood for Spring!
+Chocolate covered Oreos are a fun and easy treat to make.
+Making these chocolate Oreo to look like flowers are the perfect way to get in the mood for Spring!

 Once the Winter chill has worn off, we get really anxious for Spring at our house.
 We just want to play outside, do some gardening, and finally see some color again after a long, gray Winter!
 We live in Utah, where we are famous for our inversions.
 We usually go a month or so every Winter without seeing blue sky…which is a l-o-n-g time to wait for the sun to come out.